galaxyproject/total-perspective-vortex/docs/topics/vortex_by_example.rst

 Default inheritance
 -------------------

-Inheritance provides a mechanism for an entity to inherit properties from other entity, reducing repetition.
+Inheritance provides a mechanism for an entity to inherit properties from another entity, reducing repetition.

 .. code-block:: yaml
    :linenos: